tedivm/stash-docs/_sources/Setup.txt

         "tedivm/stash": "dev-master"
       }

-For more details on how to use composer with your projects, vist the composer website at http://getcomposer.org/.
+For more details on how to use composer with your projects, visit the composer website at http://getcomposer.org/.